 If you set an expiration on the personal access token, set yourself a reminder to generate a new token.

-- Navigate to the Org Settings > Source control providers page.
+- In Redocly, navigate to Settings > Source control providers page.

-Once you selected, you can select your production branch.
-We also recommend to select the *Build PR as previews- which will trigger workflows to build a preview of your docs.
+- On the Source settings page, select the repository, and your production branch.
+We recommend selecting the *Build PR as previews, which will trigger workflows to build a preview of your docs.

 This section provides a follow-along demo of using the Azure Repos connection.